Communist Party of Thailand: Insurgency

-1970s: Peak
+Peak

 From 1970 on, the People's Liberation Army of Thailand (PLAT) received significant logistical support from China and Vietnam.
 PLAT forces intensified their operations, including attacks on US Air Force bomber bases in the country.

 The Thai government deployed over 12,000 troops to the country's northern provinces in January 1972, carrying out a six-week operation in which over 200 militants were killed.
 The government's casualties during the operation amounted to 30 soldiers killed and 100 wounded.

 In late 1972, the Royal Thai Army, police, and volunteer defence forces committed the Red Drum killings of more than 200 (unofficial accounts speak of up to 3,000) civilians who were accused of supporting communists in Tambon Lam Sai, Phatthalung Province, southern Thailand.
 The massacre was probably ordered by the government's Communist Suppression Operations Command (CSOC).

 It was only one example "of a pattern of widespread abuse of power by the army and enforcement agencies" during the brutal anti-communist operations of 1971–1973 that took an official death toll of 3,008 civilians throughout the country (while unofficial estimates are between 1,000 and 3,000 in Phatthalung Province alone).Those killed were accused of working with the CPT.
 Until that point, communist suspects arrested by soldiers were normally shot by the roadside.
 The "red oil drum" technique was later introduced to eliminate any possible evidence.
 Suspects were clubbed to a point of semi-consciousness before being dumped in gasoline-filled, used oil drums and burnt alive.
 The 200 litre red drums had an iron grille divider with a fire below and the suspect above.

 In the wake of the 14 October 1973 movement came mass protests by farmers and their allies such as students and professional classes who challenged the ruling elite to improve the lives of farmers.

 Led by the newly formed Farmers Federation of Thailand, the revolt antagonized landowners and state officials.
 In response, activists were harassed and murders were to follow.
 Between March 1974 and September 1979, 21 FFT leaders were assassinated with the killings concentrated in the Chiang Mai region.
-The assassination of FFT leaders created an environment of pervasive fear in the countryside and ended the revolutionaryefforts of the group.
+The assassination of FFT leaders created an environment of pervasive fear in the countryside and ended the revolutionary efforts of the group.

 During Thailand’s democratic period between 1973 and 1976 many groups were radicalised and socialist groups such as the Socialist Party of Thailand, the Socialist Front, the New Force Party and the Labour Party were all able to get members elected to the country’s parliament.